axe76/AndroJerry/README.md

 # AndroJerry
-A venture into making game environments using smartphones on pymunk and pygame
+A venture into making interactive game environments that aim to utilize smartphone as a controller